 The reseller model targets a need to create more levels of ownership which allow granting access to the infrastructure.
 The typical reseller model story includes an OpenStack infrastructure provider having a customer.
 The customer does not facilitate the whole computing capacity or simply has a marketing strategy of subletting parts of the infrastructure to other clients.
 For this strategy to work, the sublet infrastructure must feature the same qualities as the original one.
 Moreover, the clients must have no information about the infrastructure of other clients and must be assured that no other client can access their infrastructure.
 Being able to alter the resources of another customer is not acceptable.

 This approach benefits from the characteristics of domains.
-With domains, the coexistence of multiple different entities subletting other customer’s resources is possible.
-One is able to resell a domain where creation of users and groups is enable.
+With domains, the coexistence of multiple different entities subletting other customer's resources is possible.
+One is able to resell a domain where creation of users and groups is enabled.
 Since users and projects are bound within its parent domain/project, a customer managing his own domain is isolated there so that he cannot be affected by or affect other entities.
 Allowing the administrative infrastructure to be divided multi-tenant silos which are required for reselling.

 Domains help us to incorporate multiple layers of resource access and ownership in OpenStack.
 Therefore, the administrators are enabled to set up the infrastructure according to their needs.
 Domains contribute to this process by providing an isolated administrative environment with own users and projects that is independent from other domains.